KlaraMartinsson/aussie-approved/README.md

 When you click on a option in the quiz the score goes up or down, making it easier to cheat.

 ## Deployment
+Git hub pages was used to deploy the live site as following:
+- Log in to Git hub.
+- Go to the GitHub repository [Aussie Approved](https://github.com/KlaraMartinsson/aussie-approved), navigate to settings.
+- In the left-hand side navigation bar click pages.
+- In the source section chose Main and select Root from the folder selection dropdown menu.
+- Click on save and you then get the URL.
+- All codes, files and images have been added in Github by using Git commands: git add ., git commit -m and git push.

 ## Credits
 ### Content